 United States Dollar General Info

-	United States, East Timor, Ecuador, El Salvador, British Virgin Islands, US Virgin Islands, Caribbean Netherlands, Turks

-	And Caicos Islands and Zimbabwe.
+The three letter currency code for the United States Dollar is USD and the symbol is $.
+It is the domestic currency in United States, East Timor, Ecuador, El Salvador, British Virgin Islands, US Virgin Islands, Caribbean Netherlands, Turks And Caicos Islands and Zimbabwe.

 Other nations besides the United States use the U.S. dollar as their official currency.
-For instance, Panama has been

-	using the dollar alongside the Panamanian balboa as the legal tender at a conversion rate of 1:1.
-Ecuador, El Salvador,

-	and East Timor all adopted the currency independently.
-The former members of the U.S.-administered Trust Territory of

-	the Pacific Islands, which included Palau, the Federated States of Micronesia, and the Marshall Islands, chose not to

-	issue their own currency after becoming independent, having all used the U.S. dollar since 1944.
-Two British

-	dependencies also use the U.S. dollar: the British Virgin Islands and Turks and Caicos Islands.
-The islands Bonaire,

-	Sint Eustatius and Saba, now collectively known as the Caribbean Netherlands, adopted the dollar on January 1, 2011, as

-	a result of the dissolution of the Netherlands Antilles.
-The U.S. dollar is an official currency in Zimbabwe, along with

-	the Euro, the Pound Sterling, the Pula, the Rand, plus several other currencies.
+For instance, Panama has been using the dollar alongside the Panamanian balboa as the legal tender at a conversion rate of 1:1.
+Ecuador, El Salvador, and East Timor all adopted the currency independently.
+The former members of the U.S.-administered Trust Territory of the Pacific Islands, which included Palau, the Federated States of Micronesia, and the Marshall Islands, chose not to issue their own currency after becoming independent, having all used the U.S. dollar since 1944.
+Two British dependencies also use the U.S. dollar: the British Virgin Islands and Turks and Caicos Islands.
+The islands Bonaire, Sint Eustatius and Saba, now collectively known as the Caribbean Netherlands, adopted the dollar on January 1, 2011, as a result of the dissolution of the Netherlands Antilles.
+The U.S. dollar is an official currency in Zimbabwe, along with the Euro, the Pound Sterling, the Pula, the Rand, plus several other currencies.

 The “big dollar trade of 2017” continues to crumble.

 The trajectory for this year’s dollar trend was seemingly set in the first month when the currency recorded its worst January performance since 1987.
 “Start as you mean to go on,” as the saying goes.